- To be retained in the nursing program, students must maintain a cumulative grade point average of 3.0 in all academic work at the University.

 DePaul University is committed to education that engages its students, faculty and staff in work within Chicago's institutions and communities.
 As DePaul representatives to our partner institutions and community organizations, we ask that you take seriously your responsibilities to these institutions during service and clinical experiences and internships.
 The community and its institutions are extensions of the DePaul classroom.
 The University's Academic Integrity Policy and Code of Responsibility apply to professional interactions as well.

 The student acknowledges that all DePaul University and School of Nursing academic and conduct policies remain in place during clinical experiences.
 The student also agrees to comply with all of the policies set forth by the clinical site.
 The student understands that failure to comply with university or School of Nursing policies or the policies of the clinical site may result in sanctions, including removal from the clinical site and/or the course.
 The student understands that it is his/her responsibility to immediately notify his/her clinical instructor in the event that the student encounters problems with his/her mentor, preceptor, or staff at the site or at the site generally.
 DNP students are expected to find clinical preceptors and/or mentors at clinical sites in which DePaul University has an affiliation contract with.

 If none exits then a request for a clinical affiliation contract must be secured and signed by both institutions.
-Once a contract is in place a clinical preceptor request form must be submitted with the preceptor’s CV and verification of licensure.
-Until both an affiliation contract and preceptor contract are signed and on file, can the student start clinical.
+Once an affiliation contract is in place, a student can start clinical.
+Additionally a request for a clinical preceptor agreement must be submitted using a Request for Letter of Agreement form along with the preceptor’s CV or Preceptor Profile and copy of verification of licensure in the state.

 Students are required to: